-Phone reports offer a focus mode, so you can focus on a single visual to get a bigger view of the visual and explore the visual and the report.
+Phone reports also offer a focus mode, so you can get a bigger view of a single visual and explore it and the report.

 In a phone report, tap the ellipsis (...) in the upper-right corner of a visual > Expand to focus mode.

 What you do in focus mode carries over to the report canvas and vice versa, for a seamless exploration experience.
 For example, if you highlight a value in a visual, then return to the whole report, the report as a whole will be filtered to the value you highlighted in the visual.

 Some actions are only possible in focus mode, due to screen size constraints: